Weak lensing calibration of mass bias in the REFLEX+BCS X-ray galaxy cluster catalogue: Data and Simulations

 \subsubsection{Galaxy redshifts}

 The galaxy photometric redshifts are presented in \citet{2012MNRAS.420.3240N}.
 The measurements were made with the Zurich Extragalactic Bayesian Redshift Analyzer, or ZEBRA, a template-fitting software~\citep{2006MNRAS.372..565F}.
 Thirty-one templates were used, with six templates (four observed SEDs and two synthetic blue galaxy spectra) from \citet{2000ApJ...536..571B} and twenty-five additional templates created via interpolation between neighboring pairs of the six starting templates.
+For this catalogue, ZEBRA was run in a mode that produced maximum-likelihood point estimates for the photometric redshifts, and not $p(z)$ distributions.
 Starburst-type galaxies, representing 10 per cent of the sample, were removed due to unreliability after comparison against spectroscopic and high-quality photometric redshifts.
 The remaining galaxies have a known bias for $z \gtrsim 0.4$, approximately the mean redshift of the catalogue.
 The bias in the lensing signal due to background galaxy photo-$z$ bias and scatter can be corrected since we know the true $dN/dz$ \citep{2012MNRAS.420.3240N}.
 For this cluster sample, in which the majority of galaxy cluster lenses are at $z\lesssim 0.1$, the typical correction is small, from 0 to 5 per cent depending on binning scheme.

 The noise in the photo-$z$ estimator also makes our optimal weighting, Eq.~\eqref{Weights}, somewhat less optimal, corresponding to an approximately 10 per cent increase in the error bars compared to a case with no noise in the source galaxy redshifts \citep{2012MNRAS.420.3240N,2008MNRAS.386..781M}.
 However, this is still a factor of $\sim 2$ better than the case without optimal weighting.